Ketryx Documentation

 Item Assignee

-Following a Change Request (i.e., the issue needs to be modified), reopen the Requirement to create a new record, and go back to Step 4.
+Following a Change Request (i.e., the work item needs to be modified), reopen the Requirement to create a new record, and go back to Step 4.

 2.13.
 Step 13: Mark as obsolete